What Metal Finishes are Available?

 Hot dip galvanising

-Hot dip galvanising is an additional process to ‘rust proof’ items.
-The only way to completely ‘rust proof’ steel is to have the finished item hot dipped.
-Hot dip galvanising involves dipping the finished item in a bath of molten zinc.
-The pros for this method are that you will not need to rust proof the item for several decades.
-However the cons are:
+We offer hot dip galvanising (HDG) as an additional option to ‘rust proof’ items.
+We strongly recommend items close to marine or corrosive environments be hot dipped.
+Hot dip galvanising is the only way to completely ‘rust proof’ steel.
+The process involves dipping the finished item in a bath of molten zinc.
+The pros for this method are that you will not need to rust-proof the item for several decades.
+However, the cons are:

-- due to the heat of the bath, there may be some warping of the steel, therefore some items are not suitable for this process;
+• due to the high temperature of the bath, steel may warp.
+Therefore, some items are not suitable for this process;

 Natural Finishes